sky-uk/merlin/README.md

 Testing should be done with [gingko](http://onsi.github.io/ginkgo/)/[gomega](http://onsi.github.io/gomega/).
 [e2e](e2e/) tests cover the CRUD interaction, unit tests cover asynchronous interactions such as IPVS reconciliation.

-# Design

-The desired state is stored in an etcd cluster.

-Every participating merlin node will watch etcd for changes, and then update their local ipvs to match the desired state.

-merlin was originally inspired by [gorb](https://github.com/kobolog/gorb).
-The main differences are:

-* IPVS is reconciled against actual state, improving robustness.
-* cli tool that closely mimics `ipvsadm`, with gRPC for API usage.
-* More test coverage, including end to end tests to verify behavior.

 # Remaining features